-Grant Fund - This fund is used to account for the funds received from external sources as they relate to and restricted by grants awarded to the City, not reported in other funds.
+Grant Fund - This fund is used to account for the funds received from external sources as they relate to grants awarded to the City, not reported in other funds.
 Matching funds, which are the City's responsibility, are also recorded within this fund.